 The expanding number of exchange-traded funds, or ETFs, has provided investors with a multitude of ways to invest in municipal bonds.
 Today, investors can choose from over 30 municipal bond ETFs that slice and dice this popular market segment into eleven different categories.
 Municipal bond ETFs offer investors income that is tax-free on the federal level and possibly the state level as well.
 Before investing, find out if municipal bonds are right for you.

 Below is the list of all municipal bond ETFs, sorted by category:

-Broad-Based Index Funds
+Broad-Based Municipal Bond Index Funds

-These two funds provide broad exposure to the muni asset class.
+These funds provide broad exposure to the muni asset class.
 MUB is the “big daddy” of municipal bond ETFs, with the highest trading volume and largest assets under management.
 It tracks the S&P National AMT-Free Municipal Bond Index, which measures the performance of the investment-grade municipal bond segment and encompasses all maturities (short, intermediate, and long).
 Compared to MUB, SPDR Lehman Municipal Bond ETF (TFI) tracks a different index is smaller, but is similar in terms of its fees, portfolio structure, and performance characteristics.

-Short-Term Municipal Bonds
+Short-Term Municipal Bond ETFs